 - The site is currently overgrown with weeds and grass with no significant vegetation on site to be removed. - The land does not contain any heritage items, buildings with heritage significance nor is the land located in a conservation area.
-There are no known or potential archaeological relics on the site. - The site is identified in the Probable Maximum Flood (PMF) and is located on the edge of existing development.
-All habitable finished floors will be no lower than the FPL. - The site is identified as bushfire prone land on the MCC Bush Fire Prone Land Map and a Bushfire Threat Assessment Report has been prepared for the site.
+There are no known or potential archaeological relics on the site. - The site is not subject to flooding.

-- The land is not subject to landslip, land contamination or any other hazards. - The development application includes the subdivision of land from one (1) lot into four (4) Torrens Title lots.
-The proposed lot sizes and shapes are appropriate to their proposed use as required by Maitland LEP 2011 and Maitland DCP 2011. - Two (2) battle axe lots are proposed with access handles of 2.34m wide each with a combined total of 4.68m width.
-No more than 2 lots will be serviced by reciprocal right-of-carriageway in accordance with the DCP.
-The battle axe lots will have public road frontage. - A drainage plan is submitted with this application that complies with the requirements of the DCP. - The proposal complies with landscape, streetscape and visual impact requirements of the DCP. - Electricity, water, sewer, telecommunications and drainage will be provided to all lots.
+- The site is not identified as bushfire prone land on the MCC Bush Fire Prone Land Map. - The land is not subject to landslip, land contamination or any other hazards. - The development application includes the subdivision of land from one (1) lot into two (2) Torrens Title lots and a strata subdivision.
+The proposed lot sizes and shapes are appropriate to their proposed use as required by Maitland LEP 2011 and Maitland DCP 2011. - One (1) battle axe lot is proposed with access handle width of 4 metres.
+Only one (1) Torrens title lot will be serviced by the access handle.
+The battle axe lot will have public road frontage. - A drainage plan is submitted with this application that complies with the requirements of the DCP. - The proposal complies with landscape, streetscape and visual impact requirements of the DCP. - Electricity, water, sewer, telecommunications and drainage will be provided to all lots.
 A section 50 certificate will be sought for the subdivision certificate stage of the proposal.